Philip Valerio Sibanda: Rhodesian Bush War

-During the Rhodesian Bush War, Sibanda trained and served as a ZIPRA military combatant.
+During the Zimbabwe Liberation War, Sibanda trained and served as a ZIPRA military combatant.
 Sibanda left the country in 1973.
 He received military training at Morogoro under the likes of Retired Brigadier Ambrose Mutinhiri.
 His alias was Ananias Gwenzi.
-In 1974 after completing his training in Tanzania him and four others: Elisha Gagisa (Stanely Nleya), Elias Ndou, Abel Mazinyane and Joel Dambudzo were sent to Lebanon where they spent 9 months of rigorous training under the Palestinian Liberation Organization at Jalub.
-He even saw combat against the Israelis.
+In 1974 after completing his training in Tanzania him and four others: Elisha Gagisa (Stanely Nleya), Elias Ndou, Abel Mazinyane and Joel Dambudzo were sent to Lebanon where they spent 9 months of rigorous training under the Palestine Liberation Organization at Jalub.